-Overall, narrative planning and layout takes ~0.96 seconds per timeline in the Looper narrative, ~1.4 seconds per timeline in the Friends narrative, ~2.1 seconds per timeline in the Arrival narrative, and ~5 seconds per timeline in the Witcher narrative.
-Based on times reported by Liu et al. [1], our system runs significantly faster than the original work of Tanahashi and Ma (~150 seconds per timeline), but somewhat slower than Liu et al. ( $\sim$ 0.16 seconds per timeline).
+Overall, execution takes ~ 1.4 seconds per timeline in the Friends narrative and ~ 5 seconds per timeline in the Witcher narrative.
+Based on times reported by Liu et al. [19], our system runs significantly faster than the original work of Tanahashi and Ma (~ 150 seconds per timeline), and somewhat slower than Liu et al. (~ 0.16 seconds per timeline).